 Can I Claim on Behalf of Someone Else?

 Despite having grounds to seek compensation, some claimants may be unable to access it due to their inability to make legal proceedings.
-If a loved one finds themselves in this situation, you may consider claiming on their behalf by acting as their litigation friend.
+If a loved one finds themselves in this situation, you may consider claiming on their behalf.
+You can do so by acting as their litigation friend.
 There are many reasons why you may wish to act as someone’s litigation friend.
 For example, if your child is under the age of 18 and therefore unable to make legal proceedings, you may want to do so on their behalf so you can use their compensation to cover injury-related expenses like medical bills.

 How Do I Make Accident Claims In Northampton?